deepbsd/deepbsd.github.io/_posts/2019-08-12-Find_Cheat_Sheet.markdown

 or whatever you want.
 You can use the `-mindepth` and `-maxdepth` arguments to specify how deep you want to search the filesystem.

+You can supply more than one pathspec:  `find /var /etc -mtime 0` -- find all files in both /var and /etc that have been modified in the last 24 hours.  (-mtime 0 means less than 1 day)

 # Arguments for `find`: How can you find files?

 * __name__:  `find . -name "*waldo*"` -- find all files with 'waldo' in the filename